 The Government of Lower Austria adopted the former „Lower Austrian Hostel“ to the needs of modern research and teaching, in 2005 the reconstruction of the building started.
 The opening of „WasserCluster Lunz – Biologische Station GmbH“ in 2007 usherd a new era for the institution.
-Furthermore in 2009 the reconstruction of the former „Biological Station Lunz“ started, the building was reopened in 2011, today one of the four working groups of WasserCluster Lunz is located there.
+Furthermore in 2009 the reconstruction of the former „Biological Station Lunz“ started, the building was reopened in 2011, today two of the five working groups of WasserCluster Lunz are located there.
 And the success story of limnological research at Lake Lunz is going on.

 1905 | Foundation of Biological Station Lunz (BSL) by Dr. Carl Kupelwieser